 - Loans will be available for full-time, part-time and distance-learning Master's programmes (with certain exceptions).

 - Eligible part-time courses are those that have a duration of:

 - two academic years and has a one year full-time equivalent; or

 - three or four academic years and has a two years full-time equivalent; or

 - up to three years and has no full-time equivalent.

-- The loans will also cover split-site Master's at Kent's specialist centres in Brussels, Paris and Rome provided you spend at least 50% of your study time at Kent's UK campuses.
+- The loans will also cover split-site Master's at Kent's specialist centres in Brussels, Paris and Rome provided you spend at least 50% of your study time (and credits) at Kent's UK campuses.

 - The loans are not means tested and are paid directly into your UK bank account in three instalments of 33%, 33% and 34% through the academic year.

 - You're a UK national or have 'settled status', i.e., there are no restrictions on how long you can stay.